Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 Stars vs. Kraken NHL Playoffs Second Round Game 3: Odds, total, moneyline and other Vegas lines

-The Dallas Stars take the ice in Game 3 of the NHL Playoffs Second Round against the Seattle Kraken at Climate Pledge Arena on Sunday, May 7, beginning at 9:30 PM ET on TBS, SportsNet, and TVAS.
-The series record is tied 1-1.
-Bookmakers favor the Stars in this matchup, giving them -145 odds on the moneyline against the Kraken (+120).
+The Dallas Stars ready for Game 3 of the NHL Playoffs Second Round against the Seattle Kraken at Climate Pledge Arena on Sunday, May 7, starting at 9:30 PM ET on TBS, SportsNet, and TVAS.
+The teams are knotted up 1-1 in the series.
+The Stars have -145 moneyline odds against the Kraken (+120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!